"

 Examples of ornaments from Martinez's Piano Sonata in A Major, first movement - Allegro.
 This example contains a mordent, an appoggiatura, and a trill.

-• Example 5.7.3 begins with a lower mordent, which would be played A–G-sharp–A. The lower mordent has a vertical line in the middle of it (compare to the mordent in Example 5.7.2).
+• The lower mordent features a vertical line in the center, unlike the mordent in Example 5.7.2.

-• In measure 2, the appoggiatura results in E performed as an eighth note that falls on the second beat.
+• In measure 2, the appoggiatura on E instructs the performer to play it as an eighth note on the downbeat.

 Example 5.7.4.
 Turn: Chopin, Nocturne, Op.
 9, No. 2